I am going to my twenty year college reunion this weekend.

 It amazes me that in this day and age, I still have to explain this concept to people.
 Although, usually the people who don't understand this have never had to understand it.
 Politics become personal very quickly when, say, you have to sit at the back of a bus.
 Or you can't marry the person you love.
 Or when you need a medical procedure and can't get it because a group of zealots have chained themselves together in front of a clinic.

 As most young people do, I assumed my college experience was fairly typical.
 Of course, it wasn't then, and it certainly isn't now.
 I think the one thing all Vassar grads agree on, especially as we get farther from it, is how atypical our education was.
-There are people who graduated from college around the same time I did, who even went to small liberal arts school, who hardly gave politics a thought.
+There are people who graduated from college around the same time I did, who even went to small liberal arts schools, who hardly gave politics a thought.
 And since I graduated in 1991, young people seem to have moved farther and farther from politics as student activity.
 I've lived in college towns all of my life except for when I was actually in college, and the activism seems to be almost non-existent.
 Which, if it isn't needed, is great.
 Although I'm not sure that's the case.

 I fell out of my strident political activism sometime after the mid 90s, when I finished grad school.
 I got a "real" job and played at being a grown up for a decade or so.
 I thought it was time for the next generation to take up the banners for a while.....but apparently they didn't.
 I was shocked when I started reading "feminist" magazines again a few years ago and discovered that in the 21st century, the main issues twentysomething feminists talked about had to do with the politics of bikini waxing and knitting in public.
 No more Take Back the Night marches, apparently.